jacobemcken/jacobemcken.github.io/_posts/2015-01-01-a-new-blog-engine.markdown

 Anyways all my old blog posts have now been migrated to Jekyll and the revamped layout now looks sufficiently good and works on mobile devices so I feel confident making a first release.
+I have "cheated" and based the design on the Jekyll theme called [Hyde][5].

 You are now looking at the result... lets see if this actually help on my post frequency :)